 Malta 15 Nov 1943 Posted from 45 GH to No 19 GH Middle East Force.

-6 Jan 1944 Appointed an Additional Officer of the Military Division of the Most Excellent Order of the British Empire in recognition of his gallant and distinguished services in Malta.
-DDMS Malta Colonel William Kenneth Morrison wrote:
+6 Jan 1944 Appointed an Additional Member of the Military Division of the Most Excellent Order of the British Empire in recognition of his gallant and distinguished services in Malta.
+DDMS Malta Colonel William Kenneth Morrison had recommended him for the Military Cross.
+He wrote:

 This officer, at the Advanced Dressing Station Luqa Aerodrome, performed his duties during the intense bombing under great danger and was always quite regardless of his personal safety and set an example of high morale to all.